 For the Golden Hues of Harvest:

 If you’re captivated by the golden hues of ripening rice and the vibrant energy of harvest season, plan your trip during the dry season (April to October).
 The iconic Tegalalang Rice Terraces, Jatiluwih Rice Terraces, and the Ulun Danu Bratan Temple, nestled amidst a picturesque lake and rice paddies, are particularly stunning during this time.
-(See Also: Is March Best Time to Visit Manali – Spring Awakening)
+(See Also: Is September A Bad Time To Visit Japan – Discover The Truth)

 For the Emerald Reflections of Life: